Anton

 passport.
 As a landowner he had no need of credentials from the police in the

 Serpuhov district, and found his University diploma sufficient.
-In Petersburg and Moscow,
+In Chekhov spent the

 whole spring of 1893 at Melihovo, planted roses, looked after his